LuckyToaster/termplay/README.md

 ```bash
 ./termplay
 ```
-either on the cloned repo directory or anywhere if installed system-wide (installation instructions 3 and 4).
-The arguments must be given like this:
+either on the cloned repo directory or anywhere if installed system-wide (installation instructions 3 and 4).The order matters and the arguments must be given like this:
 ```bash
 ./termplay <video_path> <fps> <w> <h>
 ```
-the order matters.

-### Uninstalling
+## Uninstalling
 To remove the cloned repo:
 ```bash
 rm -rf <cloned repository directory